imx-org/imx-orchestrate/docs/testing.md

 ## Execution

-To run all unit tests locally, the following Maven commands can be used:
+To run all tests locally, the following Maven commands can be used:

 ```bash
 mvn test              # for unit tests